SimonEnsemble/miscibility_matrix_factorization/README.md

 # graph-regularized logistic matrix factorization for miscibility matrix completion

 Julia code to reproduce:
 > D. Behnoudfar, C. Simon, J. Schrier.
-"Data-driven imputation of miscibility of aqueous solutions via graph-regularized logistic matrix factorization."
+"Data-driven imputation of miscibility of aqueous solutions via graph-regularized logistic matrix factorization." _The Journal of Physical Chemistry, B_ (2023)

 * `/src` contains the source code for our package `MiscibilityMF`.
 * `/data` contains the raw data from Peacock et al.